Music of Africa: North Africa and the Horn of Africa

 North Africa is the seat of ancient Egypt and Carthage, civilizations with strong ties to the ancient Near East and which influenced the ancient Greek and Roman cultures.
-Eventually, Egypt fell under Persian rule followed by Greek and Roman rule, while Carthage was later ruled by Romans and Vandals.
-North Africa was later conquered by the Arabs, who established the region as the Maghreb of the Ar Africa (sky-blue and dark green region on map), its music has close ties with Middle Eastern music and utilizes similar melodic modes (maqamat).
-North African music has a considerable range, from the music of ancient Egypt to the Berber and the Tuareg music of the desert nomads.
-The region's art music has for centuries followed the outline of Arabic and Andalusian classical music: its popular contemporary genres include the Algerian Raï.
+Egypt later came under Persian, then Greek and Roman rule, while Carthage was later ruled by the Romans and the Vandals.
+The region was subsequently conquered by Arab forces, who incorporated the region into the Maghreb of Arab Africa (sky-blue and dark green region on map).
+Its music maintains close ties with Middle Eastern music and utilizes similar melodic modes (maqamat).

+North African music encompasses a wide range of styles, from the music of ancient Egypt to the Berber and Tuareg music of the desert nomads.
+For centuries, the region's art music has followed the conventions of Arabic and Andalusian classical music, while its popular contemporary genres include the Algerian raï.